ninamohammed/smart-methods/README.md

 # smart-methods
-Speech to text convert and ESP32 operation steps
+Speech to text convert and ESP32 operation steps...